PSY 101 Introduction to Psychology I (4)

 PSY 205 Lifespan Developmental Psychology (4)

 Development of the individual across the lifespan, from conception to death.
 Surveys the biological bases and social contexts of developmental processes, including theory, research and practical applications.
 Prerequisite: PSY 101 or 102.
 Offered fall of even-numbered years.

 PSY 210 Statistical Analysis in Psychology (4)

 Examines the role of data analysis in psychological research, especially the fit of analysis techniques with data collection methods and research design.
 Emphasizes selection of the appropriate statistic, computation, and interpretation of results.
 Includes the application of computer software for data management, analysis, and graphing.
-Prerequisites: sophomore/junior status, completion of the general studies math requirement, declared major in psychology or consent.
+Prerequisites: sophomore/junior status, declared major in psychology, and math placement (B, A, or H) or MATH 104 with a grade of C- or higher.
 Offered each fall.

 PSY 227 Social Psychology (4)

 Explores our development as socialized human beings is shaped through our interactions with groups of other people and how the structure and function of both the formal and informal groups that exist in a society are shaped by the personalities of the individuals who comprise their membership.
 Students discover both academically and experientially the nature of such group-related psychological dynamics as attitude formation, interpersonal attraction, social conflict, and bureaucratic organization.
 Prerequisite: PSY 102, 201, or SOC 100.
 Identical to SOC 227.
 Offered each fall.

 The various categories of disturbed behavior are described in terms of their defining symptom patterns.
 Causes, diagnosis, treatment, and prevention are also discussed.
 Prerequisite: PSY 101, 102, or 201.
 Offered each spring.

 PSY 285 Theories of Personality (4)